ConfederacyOfGaia/Gaia/campaign-log.md

   - Chris (Val)
   - Joe (Cloaken)
 - Lots of good RP as the characters introduced themselves.
-  - Started with Dav picking a fight with Val: A punch to the face (critical hit) established the tone of their relationship immediately.
+  - Started with Dav picking a fight with Val: A punch to the face (*critical hit!*) established the tone of their relationship immediately.
   - Sort of continued the trend of elven girls liking Rob's characters (large-breasted server, in this case).
 - When Cyrus showed up, they immediately headed out to see if they could help.
 - Found the dragonborn soldiers fighting the bandits, arrived in time to help.
   - Silver-eye went down from a critical hit, but stabilized at the end of the combat.
   - The party did pretty well against the bandits.
-  - Captured one of the bandits, who the remaining dragonborn soldier carted off to Squamishport.
+  - Captured one of the bandits, who the remaining dragonborn soldier carted off to Squamusport.
 They questioned the bandit enough to find out approximately where their camp was.
   - Cloaken found 342 gilders in the bandit camp, in varying denominations.
     - Also found a fancy leather jerkin, black and embossed with lions.
 Cloaken kept it.
 Magical power: When attuned, the wearer has advantage on Stealth checks in dark and dimly lit areas.
   - Dav found 75 gilders in a pouch in the overturned Coppertongue cart.